WARP-LAB/WARP-GUIDES-WEBPACK/02-webpack-guide-devserver/02-webpack-guide-devserver.md

 ### manage-htaccess

 Skip this if not on Apache.
 We will need port proxying.
-Instead of proxying within Apache2 vhost or NGINX proxy (ze best!), this will give us fast proxy on/off in on Apache managad via `.htaccess`
+Instead of proxying within Apache2 vhost or NGINX proxy (ze best!), this will give us fast proxy on/off in on Apache managed via `.htaccess`
 [manage-htaccess](https://github.com/WARP-LAB/manage-htaccess)

 ```sh